 A similar result to ours was attained by Jiang (2019), who found, in peas, that ovules maintained viability in heat stress, but pollen viability decreased.
 Indeed, pollen germination has been shown to be negatively affected by heat in many studies (Jiang et al. 2019a; Müller et al. 2016; Poudyal et al. 2019; Sato et al. 2006; Xu et al. 2017a).
 In Experiment 1, we found no evidence that pollen development in heat reduces pollen germination (Table 2), but in Experiment 2, we established that heat generally reduces pollen germination for pollen from northern and to a greater extent southern plants.

 A second set of evidence that regional differences in Solanum carolinense have evolved over time comes from the divergent patterns of tolerance to extreme temperatures between northern and southern plants in experiment two (Table 2).
-Contrary to our expectations, we found that in multiple life stages, northern plants were more tolerant of extreme heat than are southern plants.
+Contrary to our expectations, we found that in multiple life stages, northern plants were more tolerant of extreme heat than are southern plants and southern plants were more tolerant of cold in terms of membrane stability.
 Typically, heat tolerance is measured by exposing plant material to heat and quantifying cell membrane stability and chloroplast integrity under high relative to control levels of heat (Fang and To 2016; Gajanayake et al. 2011; Martineau et al. 1979; Murty and Majumder 1962).
-In Experiment 2, we found northern plants had higher chlorophyll content (HCHPL) and baseline cell membrane stability (HCMS) under hot conditions, as well as higher maximum and optimal temperatures for pollen germination in comparison to southern plants (Table 2, Figure 3).
+In Experiment 2, we found northern plants had higher chlorophyll content (HCHPL) and baseline cell membrane stability (HCMS) under hot conditions, as well as lower membrane stability under cold conditions in comparison to southern plants (Table 2, Figure 3).

 Plants from the north had more stable chlorophyll content in both the hot (HCHPL) and cold treatments (CCHPL; Table 2).
-The capacity of northern plants to outperform southern plants in both extreme cold and heat might be due to northern plants experiencing a larger range of temperatures and broad adaptation to stress in general.
+The capacity of chloroplasts in northern plants to outperform southern plants in both extreme cold and heat might be due to northern plants experiencing a larger range of temperatures and broad adaptation to stress in general.
 Between 2018 and 2021, temperatures during the growing season (March to September) in Houston County, MN ranged from -28°C to 34°C (62°C difference), while in Collin County, TX they ranged from -7°C to 42°C (49°C difference).
 If the evolution of tolerance to extreme cold in the north, where wintering rhizomes remain in frozen ground for months, yields general physiological tolerance to any temperature extremes, then northern plants should be more tolerant than southern.
+Instead, we found that chloroplasts seem to be more tolerant in the north but not cell membranes.
 Heat shock proteins, that play an important role in maintaining tolerance to heat in plant cells (Feder and Hofmann 1999; Frank et al. 2009; Heckathorn et al. 1998), can also confer tolerance to cold by stabilizing protein configurations and functions in cells at stressful temperatures (Neta-Sharir et al. 2005).
 Therefore, selection for extreme temperature tolerance may be more common in northern latitudes.
-Northern plants will suffer severe fitness consequences if they do not maximize growth and reproduction during the relatively short growing season, whereas southern plants can avoid growing and reproducing during the hottest portions of summer and still have months of mild temperatures available.
+Northern plants will suffer severe fitness consequences if they do not maximize growth and reproduction during the relatively short growing season (Fig.2), whereas southern plants can avoid growing and reproducing during the hottest portions of summer and still have months of mild temperatures available.
+Our results suggest that evolved thermotolerance applies to chloroplasts in the north but not to cell membranes.